 Of course, in this article, I’m going to share with you some of the best alternatives you can use if you don’t have fenugreek leaves.

-However, some people really think that fenugreek leaves, methi leaves, have a very unique flavor to them that no other herbs can replace, this is true, however if you cannot find them, no need to obsess about getting them since there are so many viable replacements which really do taste very close to fenugreek leaves.
+However, if you cannot find them, no need to obsess about getting them since there are so many viable replacements that do taste very close to fenugreek leaves.

 So, don’t worry about using them, but if you are obsessed with finding amazingly healthy and flavorful alternatives, then let me give you this proven selection of herbs: